Anti-Bribery, Anti-Corruption and Anti-Fraud Policy Statement

 Our commitment

-At Join Branch Ltd (“Branch”, “we,” “us,” or “our”), we are committed to conducting our business with honesty, transparency and integrity.
-We take a zero-tolerance approach to bribery and corruption, and we are committed to conducting our business in a professional and ethical manner.
+At Join Branch Ltd (“Branch”, “we,” “us,” or “our”), we are committed to conducting our business with honesty, transparency, and integrity.
+We take a zero-tolerance approach to bribery, corruption, and fraud, and we are committed to conducting our business in a professional and ethical manner.

 We are a small UK-based organisation focused on supporting women returning to work after maternity leave.
-Although the risk of bribery and corruption in our day-to-day work is low, we take our responsibilities seriously and strive to uphold the highest standards of conduct.
+Although the risk of bribery, corruption, or fraud in our day-to-day work is low, we take our responsibilities seriously and strive to uphold the highest standards of conduct.

 Who does this policy apply to?